Back to the origins of brane-antibrane inflation: Introduction

-Historically, following the seminal paper \cite{Dvali:1998pa}, the first example of an inverse power-law potential in string cosmology has been actually proposed in the original formulation of brane-antibrane inflation which features $n=4$ \cite{Burgess:2001fx,Dvali:2001fw}.
-In that case the term proportional to $C_0$ is generated by the tension of an $\overline{\rm D3}$-brane, while the term proportional to $C_1$ corresponds to the Coulomb attraction between an $\overline{\rm D3}$-brane and a mobile D3-brane.
-However, it was soon realised that to get viable slow-roll inflation the distance between the brane and the antibrane should be larger than the typical size of the extra-dimensions.
-This problem was overcome in \cite{Kachru:2003sx} where the authors placed the $\overline{\rm D3}$-brane at the tip of a highly warped throat.
-The authors of the same paper however pointed out that a stable inflationary trajectory requires to stabilise the modulus corresponding to the volume of the extra dimensions.
-In turn, the dynamics responsible to fix the volume mode can induce inflaton-dependent contributions to the scalar potential which in general ruin its flatness.
 This is the famous $\eta$-problem that plagues several inflationary models in supergravity and string theory.
 In particular, after including these new $\varphi$-dependent contributions, the resulting potential does not feature anymore an inverse power-law behaviour with $n=4$.
 A more refined analysis \cite{Baumann:2007ah} showed that concrete models of brane-antibrane inflation can have enough tuning freedom to realise inflection point inflation.
 This is however a scenario that is very different from the original one proposed in \cite{Burgess:2001fx,Dvali:2001fw} and, above all, it is disfavoured by observations.
 Nevertheless, when comparing general models with observations, it has remained a practice in the literature to consider inverse power-law potentials still under the name of brane-antibrane inflation \cite{Planck:2018jri,Martin:2024qnn} even in the absence of a string realisation of these models once moduli stabilisation is taken into account.

 One of the purposes of this article is to remedy this situation by providing the first realisations of the original potential of brane-antibrane inflation in low-energy string models that include controlled moduli stabilisation.
 The key ingredient to avoid the $\eta$-problem is to fix the volume mode relying just on perturbative corrections to the effective action, following the recent proposal of \cite{Burgess:2022nbx} where the authors fixed the moduli with loop corrections in an RG-inspired setup from a bottom-up perspective.
 In our paper we expand on these results taking instead a more top-down perspective and stabilising the volume modulus using known $\alpha'$ and $g_s$ perturbative corrections to the K\"ahler potential of type IIB string compactifications.